AIPlaytesting/web/docs/design.md

 # Design

-## First Half: Provide scenarios for the development team to make the AI
+## Provide scenarios for the development team to make the AI

 Our goal is to make an AI playtest agent that could learn to play a turn-based card game and provide valuable feedback to the game designer.